-New recording of On Shore and Sea and Kenilworth now available: Sally Silver, Louise Winter, Nico Darmanin, Donald Maxwell, John Powell Singers, orchestra of Victorian Opera Northwest, conducted by Richard Bonynge.
+New recording of On Shore and Sea and Kenilworth: Sally Silver, Louise Winter, Nico Darmanin, Donald Maxwell, John Powell Singers, orchestra of Victorian Opera Northwest, conducted by Richard Bonynge.
 DUTTON EPOCH CDLX 7310

 The publication of the forthcoming Oxford University Press vocal score of The Yeomen of the Guard edited by Colin Jagger, and correcting many errors in previous editions, has been put back to January 2015.
 The score will include unpublished songs and alternative endings; full scores and parts will be available for hire.
 ISBN 978-0-19-338920-5, price £14-95.